Cadillac Margarita

 Once your limes are juiced and other ingredients are acquired, fill a cocktail shaker with ice.
 Measure in the tequila, simple syrup and lime juice.

-Give it a good shake until the metal of the cocktail shaker is extremely cold, then strain and pour into your prepared margarita glasses.
+Give it a good shake until the metal of the cocktail shaker is extremely cold, then strain and pour into your prepared margarita glasses with salted rims.

-Pour the Grand Marnier over the top of the margaritas.
+Pour the shot of Grand Marnier over the top of the margaritas.
 Either let it float on top, creating a beautiful ombre effect, or stir it in.

 Garnish with a lime, and enjoy immediately.